Koenkk/zigbee2mqtt.io/docs/guide/usage/pairing_devices.md

 # Allowing devices to join
 To allow devices to join the network joining has to be permitted.
 There are various ways to do this:

-### Frontend (recommended)
+### WebUI (recommended)
-Enabling joining via the frontend ensures that joining is disabled automatically after 255 seconds.
+Enabling joining via the WebUI ensures that joining is disabled automatically after 255 seconds.
 The joining button can be found in the right top.

 ### MQTT (recommended)